-The goal of the betting sites is to then adjust and keep adjusting the lines until lopsided action from professional punters ceases.
+The goal of the gambling sites is to then adjust and keep adjusting the lines until lopsided action from professional punters ceases.
 Upon finding a point where smart money is no longer interested, they’ll increase their maximum bet and keep increasing it right up until game time.

 Oddly, many novice bettors buy into the idea that sports can be beaten by going against the public.
-Their theory suggests that if you find out what most the fans are betting and then bet the opposite you’ll win more often than lose.
-This is silly, because the betting odds are incredibly sharp and you need to beat the vig.
-If a bookmaker hangs out bad lines that catered to fans (who mostly bet $100.00 per game) they’d be eaten alive by the hundreds of €5,000 and €10,000 per game professionals and the few dozen syndicates capable of placing €500,000 or more on a given match.
+Their theory suggests that if you find out what most the fans are putting their money on and then bet the opposite you’ll win more often than lose.
+This is silly because the odds are incredibly sharp and you need to beat the vig.
+If a bookmaker hangs out bad lines that catered to fans (who mostly bet $100.00 per game) they’d be eaten alive by the hundreds of €5,000 and €10,000 per game professionals and the few dozen syndicates capable of placing bets of €500,000 or more.

-The bottom line betting lines are for the most part efficient.
+The betting market is mostly efficient.
 The odds offered just before a game begins generally represent the true probability plus bookmaker advantage.
 You cannot beat sports by fading the public, if you do it is just variance and eventually you’ll regress towards the mean.

 Of course all three of what I just mentioned occurring in a 3-minute timespan is rare, but all games have unique circumstances and these circumstances change considerably throughout any match.
 Unlike pre-match wagers where the betting site can slowly adjust odds and balance action, here they have to act fast.

 Look for situations where you feel the market will overreact or underreact.
 If you know a team generally plays well from behind, and probably isn’t as much of an underdog as the market might consider them should their opponent score an early goal, then you can look for this situation, wait for the market overreact, and then back that team.
 On the other hand if you feel teams are doomed once falling behind early and expect the market won’t account for this properly, then you can look for this and lay that team as soon as their opponent scores.

 Let’s say we know a strong team generally starts off slow and picks up pace later in the match.
 An option here is to shop their opponent prematch getting the best odds possible.
-When they do start off slow we can then back them via a live betting site for guaranteed profit.
-When you use this strategy along with bonuses and promotions, this can be amazingly profitable.
+When they do start off slow we can then back them for guaranteed profit.
+Using this strategy along with bonuses and promotions can be lucrative.

 Another common strategy used is to lay the draw at Betfair, this means you’re wagering that there will be no draw.
 As soon as there is a goal scored you can then back the draw at far better odds, locking in a guaranteed profit.
 Most games have at least one goal, the time this strategy doesn’t work well are the times there is a nil-nil draw or the times there is an answered goal within minutes of the first.
 Other than that this strategy works well.

-Of course we do need to mention that all forms of sports wagering have risk.
-Live betting tends to have even more risk because a lot of decisions are made on impulse and this can lead to sticky situations where you’re not sure what to do.
+Of course we do need to mention that all forms of sports wagering have risk and this type of sports betting involves even more risk because a lot of decisions are made on impulse which can lead to sticky situations where you’re not sure what to do.